Hungary is such an underrated country.

 First, check Secret Flying deals to Europe as a whole from the U.S., Canada, Australia, or wherever else you’re from.
 You’ll likely be able to pick up a flight for somewhere within Europe for as little as €350 return.
 From there, you can then use Skyscanner to find return flights between that destination to Hungary.

 If Secret Flying doesn’t have any great deals showing, or you want to get to Budapest with the least amount of hassle, you can use Skyscanner from the get-go.
-After eight years of continuous travel, it’s my favourite way to search for flights, and I love that you can search for deals from an entire country to Hungary.
+After eight years of continuous travel, it’s my favourite way to search for flights, and I love that you can search for flights departing from across an entire country to Hungary.
 You can even search for travel dates across an entire month to ensure you’re flying on the cheapest possible days.

 As always, the more flexible your plans, the easier you’ll find it to save money on flights.
 If you’re happy to fly into and out of different airports, you may be able to pick up a better price (flying into Vienna and out of Zagreb, for example), and if you’re happy to visit at any time of year, you’ll be able to pick and choose the cheapest options, too.